Huangyaguan Great Wall

 See detailed Great Wall Marathon

-How to Get to Huangyaguan from Beijing
+How to get to Huangyaguan Great Wall from Beijing

 Click to check real-time China Train Schedule

-How to Get there from Tianjin
+How to get to Huangyaguan Great Wall from Tianjin

 Where to Rest and Dine